againafter10/stocktrends/README.md

 ## Directory Layout:

 * /stocktrends/src
-  * ............/src/test/scala/schematest.scala
+  * test/scala/schematest.scala
-  * ............/src/main/scala/schematest.scala
+  * main/scala/schematest.scala
 * /stocktrends/data
-............/data/week20180810
-............/data/testdata
+ * week20180810
+ * testdata
-/stocktrends/build.sbt
+* /stocktrends/build.sbt
-/stocktrends/spark-warehouse
+* /stocktrends/spark-warehouse
-/stocktrends/project
+* /stocktrends/project
-/stocktrends/target
+* /stocktrends/target
-/stocktrends/results
+* /stocktrends/results
-............/results/zeppelin
-............/results/Test\_Results
-............/results/IDE
+ * zeppelin
+ * Test\_Results
+ * IDE

 ## Notes:
+* /stocktrends/results/zeppelin
+ * contains the screenshot and the "sample_notebook.json" file that was used to develop/test this piece of code
+* /stocktrends/Tesults/Test\_Results
+ * contains the screenshot of "sbt test"
+* /stocktrends/Tesults/IDE
-/stocktrends/results/zeppelin : contains the screenshot and the .json file taht was used to develop/test this piece of code /stocktrends/Tesults/Test\_Results: contains the screenshot of "sbt test" /stocktrends/Tesults/IDE : contians the screenshot and text files of development and compilation of the code parallely on 2 IDE's IntelliJ and VS code
+ * contians the screenshot and text files of development and compilation of the code parallely on 2 IDE's IntelliJ and VS code

 ## Enhancements:
 Can be extended to perform analysis of live streaming data